 Depending on the device itself, you should be able to see your current BPM on the home screen or by swiping.
 For detailed info from your exercise or on resting heart rate, you'll need to head to the Fitbit app's dashboard and tap through to the Heart Rate section and select the day you want to view.
 The same also applies to the Fitbit web app.

-It's not all about your heart rate when you're exercising, remember.
-Fitbit's trackers are also able to keep track of your resting heart rate — a metric which refers to the heart rate measurement when you're awake, calm and have not recently exerted yourself.
+Heart rate tracking isn't just about exercise.
+Fitbit's trackers are also able to keep track of your resting heart rate — a metric which refers to your heart rate when you're completely still.

-To access your score, simply head to the heart rate section of the Fitbit app and swipe the graph across.
+To access your score, simply head to the heart rate section of the Fitbit companion app and swipe the graph across.
 The higher your score, the better your fitness, and Fitbit will help determine where you sit on the scale by looking at your age, gender and resting heart rate.
-For more on understand the metric, read our VO2 Max guide.

 Fitbit heart rate zones

-Heart rate zones are essentially groupings, which allow you to adjust the intensity of your training based upon how long you spend in certain stages.
+Heart rate zones are essentially groupings, which allow you to adjust the intensity of your training based upon how long you spend in certain stages or zones.

 Essential reading: How to train with heart rate zones